 Calcium in the chick ciliary ganglion calyciform terminal (parasympathetic preganglionic terminal) following a single action potential.

-I currently have institutional web pages at the University of Birmingham, Department of Pharmacology (Oxford) and Christ Church College.
+I have institutional web pages at the University of Birmingham and Christ Church College.

 Email: Keith Brain